- Apply links menu

 We have produced a needs assessment consultation blog site called Planning for the needs of Bristol's children and young people.
 The blog explores the broad range of factors that affect the lives of Bristol’s children and young people.
 This includes examining the causes and impacts of child poverty.
 The blog is updated regularly with lots of different information in order to offer you the chance to tell us your views on the needs and priorities for children, young people and families in Bristol.

-Bristol is pleased to publish its first Child Poverty Strategy 2011-2020, which is based on the needs assessment and a citywide consultation.
+Our first Child Poverty Strategy 2011-2020, is based on the needs assessment and a citywide consultation.
 Further information on the strategy can be found on the blog post: Bristol Child Poverty Strategy 2011-2020 Published

 Children and Young People’s Services commission children’s foster care, residential care and post 16 supported accommodation placements from a mixed market of internal and external providers.
 Such placements are high cost and it is important that Bristol manages the market to ensure that placements are cost effective and of the highest quality.